evkx/evkx.github.io/content/models/volkswagen/id.4/id.4_pro_4motion_gen1/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Volkswagen ID.4 Pro 4MOTION (GEN1) accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

 There are two seat types you can choose from for the front row in the Volkswagen ID.4 Pro 4MOTION (GEN1).